Over 30 years ago, researchers discovered the brain mechanisms that produce the cocaine high. Ever…

 Medical Uses for Benzos

 Benzos are a type of drug commonly referred to as sedatives.
-They are generally prescribed to alleviate symptoms for mania, resulting from bipolar disorder.
+They are generally prescribed to alleviate symptoms of mania, resulting from bipolar disorder.
 Helping control manic symptoms like restlessness, agitation, and insomnia, they are used to control symptoms until mood-stabilizing medications can begin working.
 Rarely are benzos prescribed for more than two weeks in these scenarios.

 Because benzos do such an excellent job at alleviating stress and anxiety, they have been prescribed to treat short-term symptoms of chronic mental and physical health conditions.
-Long-term use of benzos to manage chronic health conditions such as PTSD (Post-traumatic stress disorder) or COPD (chronic obstructive pulmonary disease) reportedly increase the risk of depression and suicide.
+Long-term use of benzos to manage chronic health conditions such as PTSD (Post-traumatic stress disorder) or COPD (chronic obstructive pulmonary disease) reportedly increases the risk of depression and suicide.

 For people in their 60s, 70s, and 80s, benzodiazepines are being overprescribed at alarming rates.
 Treating anxiety disorders, insomnia, and dementia symptoms, a new review of 25 research studies found that older people were excessively prescribed well beyond what is appropriate for benzo use.
 Misuse and overuse of benzos result in more frequent falls, memory loss, depressed moods, weakness.
 For older adults, these alone can be life-threatening moments.